bolotnikov/gamedevland/docs/tower-defense.md

 Now our enemy is really moving across the entire map from point to point, but he is always facing the same direction.
 Let's fix this.
 Let's make sure that the enemy always faces towards the next point on his path.

-To do this, we need the `getAngle` method, which, based on the coordinates of the target point, will return the angle by which the enemy sprite needs to be rotated.
+Let's create the `getAngle` method.
+It will return the angle for the enemy sprite rotation based on the target point coordinates.
 You can get the angle using the function <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/atan2">
 `Math.atan2`</a>: